White Two Story Residential Home In Winter

 Share:

-The assessed value is a property’s determined valuation to calculate the appropriate tax rates.
-An assessment considers sales of similar homes, square footage, current market conditions and home inspection findings in its final determinations.
+The assessed value, or tax-assessed value, is by definition a property’s determined valuation to calculate the appropriate property tax rates.
+An assessment considers sales of similar homes, square footage, real estate market conditions, and home inspection findings in its final determinations.

 If you’re selling a property, the tax-assessed value is the most widely accepted dollar value of your home.
 It’s also the most stable indicator of a home’s worth.